 Still, 55% of bloggers these days still write less than 1,000 words per post.

-If your posts have been coming up short, work on your writing skills and see if you can increase the value with longer content without taking too much extra time.
+If your posts have been coming up short, work on your blog writing skills and see if you can increase the value with longer content without taking too much extra time.

 This could help put you ahead of your competition in the coming months and years.